drakkan/sftpgo/README.md

 - `upload_bandwidth` maximum upload bandwidth as KB/s, 0 means unlimited
 - `download_bandwidth` maximum download bandwidth as KB/s, 0 means unlimited

 These properties are stored inside the data provider.
-If you want to use your existing accounts you can create a database view.
-Since a view is read only you have to disable user management and quota tracking so sftpgo will never try to write to the view.
+If you want to use your existing accounts, you can create a database view.
+Since a view is read only, you have to disable user management and quota tracking so sftpgo will never try to write to the view.

 ## REST API

 SFTPGo exposes REST API to manage users and quota and to get real time reports for the active connections with possibility of forcibly closing a connection.

-If quota tracking is enabled in `sftpgo.conf` configuration file then the used size and number of files are updated each time a file is added/removed.
-If files are added/removed not using SFTP you can rescan the user home dir and update the used quota using the REST API.
+If quota tracking is enabled in `sftpgo.conf` configuration file, then the used size and number of files are updated each time a file is added/removed.
+If files are added/removed not using SFTP, you can rescan the user home dir and update the used quota using the REST API.

 REST API is designed to run on localhost or on a trusted network, if you need https or authentication you can setup a reverse proxy using an HTTP Server such as Apache or NGNIX.